readikus/early-saas-handbook/docs/intro.md

 As a developer, the important factors of success at an early stage start up are:

 - Strikes a balance between innovation, technical excellence and delivery.

-* Ask when you are not sure how something works in the app or howx§should work in the .

 - A willingness to do the boring stuff.
 - Able to capture requirements comprehensively and ensure user stories fulfill all of them.